 To find out whether we were able to master this challenge, both physically and mentally, we started training on rowing machines from January to April of 2015 – without telling anybody.
 We began with 60 minutes and 12 kilometers per day, and have been able to increase our training to 90 minutes and 20+ kilometers daily.
 Our goal is not only to improve our fitness and strength, but also to toughen ourselves and get ready for whats to come… after all, our hands and butts have to keep up! 😉

 And then we decided to go public with our plans.
-Runtastic was one of the first partners to get on board with this project, ever since, we’ve been using the Runtastic PRO app to track both our rowing activities, and our bike rides to and from the training site (even if that’s just 10K).
-Furthermore, we rely on the Sit-Ups, Push-Ups, Pull-Ups and Squats apps for a balanced strength training program.
+Runtastic was one of the first partners to get on board with this project, ever since, we’ve been using the Runtastic App to track both our rowing activities, and our bike rides to and from the training site (even if that’s just 10K).
 We have, of course, also adjusted our diet as we need to ingest lots of carbs.

 The right training speed on the water depends on our heart rate – and therefore, we use a GPS Watch & Heart Rate Monitor.
 Last but not least, the practical cases and gadgets by Runtastic help us stay connected at all times.

 If you’re interested in the project, you can accompany me (and the whole boat) via the Runtastic Community on a daily basis starting in May.
 Log in, check out what we’re up to & follow us!

 We will also definitely track the entire 1000 kilometers along the Rhine with Runtastic, and share our progress with the community!